Jacobbishopxy/pqx/README.md

 # PQX

 PQX stands for Priority Queue Execution.
 Inspired by [the official tutorial](https://www.rabbitmq.com/tutorials/tutorial-six-python.html), PQX-APP uses RabbitMQ as the message system, and serves as a RPC client which pulls messages from MQ, deserializes messages and executes commands.
-PQX-APP can also be placed in different machines in order to execute machine-specified commands (by `MailingTo` field, see below).
+PQX-APP can also be placed in different machines in order to execute machine-specified commands (by `mailing_to` field, see below).

 Retry functionality is based on RabbitMQ plugin `delayed_message_exchange`, check [this](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) for more detail.